• Skip to main content

 • Conducting intellectual and psychological testing

-What Degrees Do I Need to Start a Career in Clinical Psychology?
+What Should I Expect When Starting a Career in Clinical Psychology?

 There’s more than one educational route to becoming a full-fledged clinical psychologist, but we’ll cover the most common academic pathways below!